Skip to main content

 Application Process/Writing Guide:

 Faculty mentors are encouraged to mentor students in proposal-writing as appropriate to the situation.
-For students, the Center for Writing Excellence, located on the second floor of McIntyre Library, can help at any stage of the writing process, from brainstorming and outlining to organizing arguments and polishing claims.
+For students, the Center for Writing Excellence, can help at any stage of the writing process, from brainstorming and outlining to organizing arguments and polishing claims.

 Go to the eform application for additional application information.